acidb/mobiscroll-docs/versioned_docs/version-5.32.0/vue/_auto-generated/outlookcalendar/options.md

 number

-The maximum number of events to retreive with one request.
+The maximum number of events to retrieve with one request.
 Default value is `1000`.
 ### redirectUri {#opt-outlook-redirectUri}

 string